luomus/inaturalist-etl/README.md

 ### Update all

 Get **all** observations updated since last run and post them to DW.
 Replace `staging` with `production` in order to push into production.
 This depends on variables in `store/data.json`.
-True/false defines if detailed logging is printed.
+True/false defines if full detailed logs are printed.
 The number is sleep time in seconds between page requests, to avoid overloading the iNat API.

     python3 inat.py staging auto false 10